Are you looking for the best restaurants for lunch in Asheville, NC? Explore delicious Asheville lunch spots for tacos, sandwiches, sushi, and more.

-For a casual atmosphere along the French Broad River with your pooch (River Arts District location), you’ll recognize White Duck Taco by the line out the door.
-White Duck Taco is probably the most famous spot for lunch in Asheville.
+For a casual atmosphere along the French Broad River with your pooch (River Arts District location), you’ll recognize White Duck Taco by the line out the door, funky refurbished shipping container, and large white duck logo.

 White Duck Taco Shop | RAD 388 Riverside Drive | Downtown 12 Biltmore Avenue | Arden 16 Miami Circle